 Depending on the time of year, that may include nettle scones, fried dandelion leaves, nettle pesto or even a Christmas feast if you’re there in November!

 So what can you expect to find, and more importantly eat on a foraging workshop?
-Take a look at the wild food you likely never knew you could eat, and the surprisingly flavours they offer:
+Take a look at the wild food you likely never knew you could eat and the surprising flavors they offer:

-Navelwort: This plant adds a crunch texture to salads and is also good in stir-frys and stews.
-Wild Food Tip: Be sure to pick the younger species, as it becomes more bitter tasting as it matures.
+Navelwort: This plant adds a crunchy texture to salads and is also good in stir-frys and stews.
+Wild Food Tip: Be sure to pick the younger species, as it becomes more bitter-tasting as it matures.

 Stitchwort: Also known as chickweed, this plant can be used to cure a stitch in your side – simply by chewing on the leaves.
 It’s also good in salads or as a snack by itself!

 Blackthorn: This is a strange species in that the flowers come before the leaves.
 It’s a sacred tree of the Celts.
-The Irish consider it unlucky to bring indoors, so you’ve been warned.
-The thorny tree is often used as a natural hedge in Ireland to enclose cattle.
+The Irish consider it unlucky to bring indoors.
+You’ve been warned.
+The thorny tree is used as a natural hedge to enclose cattle in Ireland.
 You can also make preserves from the fruit!

-Wood Sorrels: The leaves are more commonly eaten than the flowers.
-Historically they have been use to treat ailments ranging from fevers, urinary infections, mouth sores, nausea and sore throats.
+Wood Sorrels: You can eat both the leaves and the flowers of the Wood Sorrel.
+Wood Sorrel was once used to treat ailments.
+The ailments range from fevers, urinary infections, mouth sores, nausea, and sore throats.
 It’s also good in salads, as a seasoning and makes a great tea!